rohanj98/customer-churn-prediction/README.md

 6. Use Pickle to save and load the model
 7. Serve [churn model](https://github.com/rohanj98/customer-churn-prediction/blob/main/churn_serving.py) using Flask
 8. To manage python library dependencies, use `pipenv` file.
-9. Use `docker` to manage OS dependencies.
+9. Use `dockerfile` to manage OS dependencies.

 A walkthrough notebook for the project can be found [here](https://github.com/rohanj98/customer-churn-prediction/blob/main/churn-prediction.ipynb)